Common Gap Semester Questions

 What is your cancellation policy?

-Once a student has submitted the initial online application and $800 deposit, the student has three weeks to complete the detailed application and submit both references, after which his/her spot on the program is forfeited. $300 of the deposit is refundable before June 1st, after which point students are not eligible for a refund of any fees paid.
+Once a student has submitted the initial online application and $800 deposit, the student has three weeks to complete the detailed application and submit both references, after which his/her spot on the program is forfeited. $300 of the deposit is refundable before June 1st for the Fall Semester, and November 1st for the Spring Semester, after which point students are not eligible for a refund of any fees paid.

-The remainder of tuition is due July 15, and is non-refundable after that date.
+The remainder of tuition is due July 15 for the Fall and December 15th for the Spring, and is non-refundable after that date.
 Students and families who are concerned about a students’ ability to join the program are advised to purchase travel insurance.

 Please note that the deposit is fully refundable in the event that the applicant is not accepted into our program.